A Family Garden

 Despite the plants arriving with 100mm of snow on the ground, the garden has become really established in less than six months and won many plaudits, not least when Jess presented the scheme to ‘The Society of Garden Designers’ as part of her adjudication application to become a fully registered member of the Society.

-Indeed the paving supplier Pave Stone was so impressed with the project that images of the garden will be used in their 2020 brochure.
+Indeed the paving supplier Pave Stone was so impressed with the project that images of the garden were used in their 2020 brochure as well as the video below.